DK27ss/HunnyFinance-Earn-Manipulation/README.md

 ### Epoch Manipulation

-The `rebase()` function must be hardened against manipulation.
-It should process multiple pending epochs in a single call to ensure that the contract state is updated atomically.
-To prevent out-of-gas errors, this loop should be capped.
+The `rebase()` function must be hardened against manipulation, it should process multiple pending epochs in a single call to ensure that the contract state is updated atomically, to prevent out-of-gas errors, this loop should be capped.

 ```solidity
 // Recommended fix for rebase()